1. Ride along scenic mountain biking trails.

 3. Revel in classic Americana culture during World War II Weekend.

-Each June, Mid-Atlantic Air Museum is home to WWII Weekend.
-Watch vintage warbirds circle the sky as costumed re-enactors skirmish in the French Village below.
-Visit the American home front, dance to swing music, and talk with visiting veterans.
-Experience living history at its best.
+Every first full weekend in June, Mid-Atlantic Air Museum is home to World War II Weekend.
+Watch vintage warbirds circle the sky as costumed re-enactors skirmish in the fields below.
+Visit the American home front, a French Village, dance to swing music, and talk with visiting veterans.
+The three-day event is iving history at its best.

 4. Explore the region’s rich Pennsylvania Dutch Heritage